IvLabs/resources/deep-learning/README.md

 2. [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/)

 ### Roadmap to Deep Learning with Images
-1. Get started with [Introduction to Computer Vision](https://www.udacity.com/course/introduction-to-computer-vision--ud810) to get an idea of how image processing and Computer Vision works.
+1. Get started with [Introduction to Computer Vision](https://www.udacity.com/course/introduction-to-computer-vision--ud810) to get an idea of how Image Processing and Computer Vision works.
 You can do this course upto *Lesson 3: Linearity and Convolution* before moving to DL.
-This makes a strong mathematical foundation and helps you in easy grasping of DL.
+This builds a strong mathematical foundation and helps you to easily grasp DL later.
 2. Once you get the hang of Computer Vision, you can start revising basic Linear Algebra alongside.
-You should have atleast knowlegde of maths taught till 1st your of college.
+You should atleast have knowledge of maths taught till 1st year of engineering (concepts like differential calculus).
 Keep on reading about Linear Algebra throughout the journey of DL.
-3. It is assumed that you know python.
-If not learn it and then come back.
+3. It is assumed that you know Python.
+If not, then go through some tutorials like [this one by Corey Schafer](https://www.youtube.com/watch?v=YYXdXT2l-Gg&list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU).
-4. Then you are finally ready to get started with [Deep Learning Specialization by Andrew Ng](https://www.coursera.org/specializations/deep-learning).
-The foundation built through these course are very essential.
-Make proper notes of whatever you read.
+4. Now, you are ready to start with the [Deep Learning Specialization by Andrew Ng](https://www.coursera.org/specializations/deep-learning).
+The foundation built through these courses are very essential.
+Make proper notes during the course.
-5. Code your artificial neural networks and Convolution Neural network from scratch using numpy.
+5. Code your artificial neural networks and convolutional neural networks from scratch using numpy.
+These maybe covered within the course itself, so be sure to complete the course assignments with proper understanding.
 6. You should now pickup a framework to work with.
 Most members of IvLabs prefer PyTorch.
+In case you have an inclination towards industry, TensorFlow is the way to go, whereas for research, you should go for PyTorch.
-7. You can skip *Sequence Modelling course of Deep Learning Specialization* and do it later if you have interest.
+7. You can skip the *Sequence Modelling course of Deep Learning Specialization* and do it later if you are interested in Natural Language Processing (NLP) or signal processing.
-8. Keep yourself updated with latest Reasearch Papers.
-Reddit and Twitter is highly recommended.
+8. Keep yourself updated with latest reasearch papers.
+Reddit and Twitter are highly recommended for this purpose.
 9. Ask for support from seniors who have already worked on these fields.

 #### Natural Language Processing
 1. [CS224n: Natural Language Processing with Deep Learning](http://web.stanford.edu/class/cs224n/)